nv-morpheus/Morpheus/CONTRIBUTING.md

 Complete!
 ```

 This indicates that only 3 out of 314 rows did not match the validation dataset.
-If you see errors similar to `:/ ( %)` or very high percentages, then the workflow did not complete sucessfully.
+If you see errors similar to `:/ ( %)` or very high percentages, then the workflow did not complete successfully.

 ### Troubleshooting the Build